ece-student/Team-16/docs/Milestone3/milestone3.md

 ...
    self.printMaze()
  ```
 The algorithm checks if there is a wall to the left of the current node.
 If the node to the left is not visited, it is pushed to the stack for it to be visited in the next iteration of the while loop.
+The position in this stack governs the "priority" mentioned in the above graphics.
 The complete maze simulation code can be found here [Simulation Code](MazeSimulation.md)

 ## Real Team